Scan Line Technique: Scheduling Meeting Rooms

 But this article will teach you another technique for handling intervals, which does not require constructing such a large array and can cleverly solve this problem.

-With these examples in mind, let's see how to solve today's problem.
+Now that we have listed so many examples, let's see how to solve today's problem.